meowapps/helloworld/README.md

 # Meowapp says Hello

-A simple npm package that exposes a `helloworld` function, which, when called, prints "helloworld" to the console.
+A simple npm package that exposes a `helloworld` function, which, when called, prints "Xin Chào Thế Giới" to the console.

 ## Installation